lachlan-ibm/ibmvia_autoconf/docs/examples.rst

 WebSEAL Reverse Proxy using Advanced Access Control authentication
 ==================================================================

-The WebSEAL / AAC deployment defines a Verify Access deployment with a single WebSEAL reverse proxy.
+The WebSEAL / AAC deployment defines a Verify Identity Access deployment with a single WebSEAL reverse proxy.
 This proxy is configured to perform authentication using the AAC authentication capabilities.
 The configuration steps performed
 include: